 This is a busy week.
-It’s my birthday and in celebration of my birthday, we get to vote for the first female President of the United States.
-It is also Veteran’s Day this week.
-I think it’s really important that we take the time to recognize and appreciate our Veteran’s.
+It’s my birthday and it’s also Veteran’s Day this week.
+I think it’s really important that we take the time to recognize and appreciate our Veterans.
 We’ve been at war for the past 15 years.
 Fifteen.
 That’s a sobering thought.
 It’s the soldiers who are paying the price and for soldiers and vets with PTSD, the invisible scars hurt the most.

 Now for the startling facts.
 20 Veterans and 1 active duty soldier commit suicide every day.
 Every day.
 In 2014, 65% of all Veteran suicides were 50 years or older.
 The risk of suicide is 21% higher in Veterans than in civilian adults, but Veterans are only 7.3% of the population.